 ERGO pursues an investment strategy that is largely based on the characteristics of the maturity and currency structure of its liabilities.
-In addition to return, safety and creditworthiness, the investment decision considers liquidity, diversification and above all, the structure of the insurance liabilities.
+In addition to return, safety and creditworthiness, investment decisions consider liquidity, diversification and above all, the structure of the insurance liabilities.
 The principles of managing the risks related to financial assets are embedded in the Company's risk management policy and observed in the predetermined risk appetite, strategic investment of assets and specific risk management processes.

 The Company manages its asset risk by preparing a new investment policy on an annual basis.
 Implementation of the strategy and adherence to restrictions is monitored by a multi-level structure.
-In 2017, tactical decisions were made and implemented by MEAG (MEAG Munich ERGO Asset Management GmbH), an investment management company hired by ERGO.
+In 2018, tactical decisions were made and implemented by MEAG (MEAG Munich ERGO Asset Management GmbH), an investment management company hired by ERGO.
 The compliance of investments with the adopted strategy is monitored by the asset and liability management team (AL Team) which, in addition to asset manager, consists of the Company's actuaries, investment officers, risk manager, head of planning and controlling department and Management Board member.
-If problems arise, they are reviewed by the ALM committee, which includes qualified members from Baltic countries and Germany.
 Many ERGO group entities are also involved in planning, monitoring and managing investment risks.